 Make and keep a schedule: Your body loves predictability.
 Set an appropriate bedtime then make sure it’s a priority.
 Consistency allows the brain to automatically time the release of sleep hormones.

 Prepare a comfort zone: The body needs to completely relax for true, restful sleep.
 Lower the room temperature, turn out the lights, and block out as much sound as possible.
-Those with sensory issues or anxiety may benefit from a weighted blanket, while others may find natural fiber sheets improve their sleep comfort.
+Those with sensory issues or anxiety may benefit from a weighted blanket, while others may find that natural fiber sheets improve their comfort.
 The point is to find what works for you and stick with it.

 Turn off electronic screens: Blue spectrum light, like that emitted by many popular electronic devices, suppresses sleep hormones because it directly affects the same part of the brain as sunlight.
 Try turning these devices off two to three hours before bed to avoid delaying your sleep cycle.